Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

 I'm a .NET Developer (C# Major).
-I build Mobile and Desktop apps atm.
+I build Mobile and Desktop apps.

 I have other valuable skills asides programming:
 IT Support (Computer Hardware and Software),